esciencecenter-digital-skills/python-intermediate-development-tno/episodes/41-code-review.md

 6. Standard deviation function should give correct result given negative inputs.
 7. Function should work with numpy arrays.

-Looking at the tests in the PR, you might be content that tests for 1, 4 and 7 are present so you would request changes to add tests 2, 3, 5 and 6.
+Looking at the tests in the MR, you might be content that tests for 1, 4 and 7 are present so you would request changes to add tests 2, 3, 5 and 6.

 In looking at the tests, you may have noticed that the test for numpy arrays is currently